flutter/website/src/docs/cookbook/images/cached-images.md

 ---
-title: Working with cached images
+title: Work with cached images
 prev:
   title: Fade in images with a placeholder
   path: /docs/cookbook/images/fading-in-images
 next:
-  title: Basic List
+  title: Use lists
   path: /docs/cookbook/lists/basic-list
 ---

-In some cases, it can be handy to cache images as they're downloaded from the web so they can be used offline.
-For this purpose, you'll employ the [`cached_network_image`]({{site.pub-pkg}}/cached_network_image) package.
+In some cases, it's handy to cache images as they're downloaded from the web, so they can be used offline.
+For this purpose, use the [`cached_network_image`]({{site.pub-pkg}}/cached_network_image) package.

 In addition to caching, the cached_image_network package also supports